carabina/Defaults-1/README.md

 ## License

-Defaults is available under the MIT license.
+Swifaults is available under the MIT license.
 See the LICENSE file for more info.